LeeLupton/Natural-Language-Website-Generator/README.md

    - Open .env in your text editor of choice and replace `<your_openai_api_key_here>` with your actual key.
 Remove the "<>".

 #### 3. **Run the server** to launch the application locally.
-   - Starting in the `Natural-Language-Website-Generator/server` directory, run `node server.js`
+   - Starting in the `Natural-Language-Website-Generator` directory, run `node server/server.js`

-#### 4. Open the browser to `http://localhost:3000/` and enter prompts to start generating website code in real-time.
+#### 4. Open the browser and type `localhost:3000` in the url bar.
+Then enter prompts to start generating website code in real-time.

 ## Usage Example